Mirn/rp2040-SFU/README.md

 There is **no position-independent code**:
 each firmware image **must be linked to its correct slot base address**.

+**Why this exists**
+This project was created because existing RP2040 bootloaders are either USB-based, slow, fragile, or unsuitable for factory/field updates. rp2040-SFU is a UART-first, DMA-driven, production-oriented bootloader designed for high-speed, reliable firmware updates on custom RP2040 hardware with external flash.

+**Not a beginner-friendly project.**
+This bootloader is intended for engineers who understand RP2040 flash layout, linker scripts, and low-level firmware update flows.

 ## Architecture

 ### Bootloader Responsibilities